LukeGus/Termix-Docs/docs/features.md

 # Features
-General how-to for some of the less obvious Termix features
+General how-to for some of the Termix features.

 ## Admin Settings
 On an admin user, click on your username on the bottom left, then click `Admin Settings`.